MicrosoftDocs/security/operations/respond-incident.md

 #### B. Deploy the first bait to steal authenticated session cookies

 The attacker sends a spear phishing email to Polly Watkins, who is working as a cloud architect in the Azure Infrastructure department.
-The email is sent from the impersonated email address of a co-worker.
+The email is sent from the impersonated email address of a coworker.

 Polly opens the email and clicks on a link in the message, which redirects to the attacker’s proxy web site and prompts Polly to sign in using an emulated Microsoft sign-in window.